adaptris/interlok-docs-legacy/pages/advanced/advanced-docker.md

 ```

-To build the container, build as you would any other docker image `docker build --tag myinterlok .` This will build the docker container in your local Docker storage.
+To build the container based on the *above file structure*, build as you would any other docker image `docker build --tag myinterlok .` This will build the docker container in your local Docker storage.
 Run it like you would any other container `docker run -p 8080:8080 myinterlok` and you should be able to connect to the UI using `http://localhost:8080`.
 Check the [docker-entrypoint.sh][] in the main [github project][] to see how to customise various startup options.

 ## Misc ##